Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 As the project began to come together and the site was tested on different screen sizes, the issue arose that the heading on the home page was too large for mobile screens.
 To fix, the h1 attribute in the media query section was ruduced from 500% to 300% to ensure it fit on all screen sizes.

+### webp Images not loading on Safari

+As part of the performance test (outlined below) the decision to replace present jpg and png images with webp was made.
+This increased the performance drastically, but left the issue that images would not load on Safari browsers.

+To fix, [solvit.io](https://solvit.io/bcf61b6) provided a media query that would work on Safari browsers only, which would allow for jpgs and pngs to be used in this, and only this instance.

+@media screen and (min-color-index:0) and(-webkit-min-device-pixel-ratio:0)
+{ @media {
+    .swap-on-hover-head-image-one {
+            content: url("assets/img/head-image-one.png");
+    }
+    .swap-on-hover-head-image-two {
+            content: url("assets/img/head-image-two.png");
+    }
+    .bottom-image {
+            content: url("assets/img/bottom.png");
+    }
+    .about-image {
+            content: url("assets/img/about.png");
+    }
+    .podcast-image {
+            content: url("assets/img/mill.png");
+    }

 ## Site performance

 During the testing process, the website was subjected to a Lighthouse report to identify and fix common problems that affect the site's performance, accessibility and user experience.